k-berryman/Spotify-Clone/README.md

 # Spotify Clone
 Based on a tutorial from Sonny! https://www.youtube.com/watch?v=3xrko3GpYoU&t=1s&ab_channel=SonnySangha

+Note - make sure to "activate" / recently use a spotify device with my account for this to work

 Nextjs12, TailwindCSS, SpotifyAPI, NextAuth, Recoil

 Nextjs 12 is a huge upgrade — it adds Middleware & server-rendered components